kyma-project/test-infra/development/tools/pkg/prtagbuilder/README.md

 ## Usage

-All data required for the tool to work can be retrieved from the **JOB_SPEC** environment variable.
-This environment variable is set by Prow for all prowjobs.
-In this mode a tool will find pull request number for base SHA of branch for which prowjob is running.
+You can retrieve all data required for the tool to work from the **JOB_SPEC** environment variable.
+This environment variable is set by Prow for all Prow jobs.
+In this mode, a tool will find a pull request number for the base SHA of the branch for which the Prow job is running.

 Optionally, prtagbuilder can be run with flags that instruct it to find a pull request number for the head of the provided branch.